Programmable Remotes

 3.

-Place the remote and original transmitter right next to one another on a
+remote and original transmitter right next to one another on a flat non-metallic surface, or back to back in one hand.

 This should only take ~ 5-10 seconds.

-this may take several tries before the code will be recognized and stored
+In some cases, this may take several tries before the code will be recognized and stored onto the

 If you do not see the green light pulse three times, repeat step 4 until the green light pulses 3 times.